Log Line:

 Manner & Matter:

 The emotion is extremely understated and built on the non-fictional world presented: a fragile 90-year old farmer as he struggles with daily tasks of life.
-The film documents the inertia and humorous paradoxes of contemporary farming in Ireland—where recent economic and social shifts yield a surge in rural isolation.
+The film chronicles the inertia and humorous paradoxes of contemporary farming in Ireland—where recent economic and social shifts yield a surge in rural isolation.